isobarbaric/cover-letter-genie/README.md

 - on a job posting, flag jobs that require a cover letter

+- on an open job posting, automatically open popup to provide option to generate a cover letter

 ## Functionality

 The schema for how WaterlooWorks job postings are structured is in `schema.md`.